 Due to its crisp, fresh scent, Sweet Basil essential oil works well for diffusing & inhalation.
 (It has a strong scent so use in moderation or it will overpower your blend) Sweet Basil essential oil may be useful for:

 - anxiety & stress.

 - nausea, including motion sickness.

-- While Sweet Basil has many wonderful properties, it is important to remember that it is a potent essential oil that can irritate sensitive skin.
+While Sweet Basil has many wonderful properties, it is important know the chem-type and to remember that this potent essential oil that can irritate sensitive skin.
 Use a low dilution for topical applications.

 Spring is the perfect time to “manifest” or create what you want to bring into your life.
 It’s the internal work, that first decision that you make when you want something different.
 Abundance for me is about the creativity on the journey and come spring I am so ready to get started on something new and inspiring the possibilities...

 My Blog is for information only & is not meant to replace medical advice.
 Essential oils are not for ingestion & should always be diluted before topical use.

 - Battaglia Salvatore.
 The Complete Guide to Aromatherapy.
 2nd edition, The International Centre of Holistic Aromatherapy, Australia, 2003

 - Davis, Patricia.
 Aromatherapy an A-Z. New revised edition, Vermilion, an imprint of Edbury Publishing, a Random House Company, 2005